After-Shock/Cloudbox-wiki/Plex.md

     ![](https://i.imgur.com/CTG955C.png)

 1. Next screen will show you a list of servers, with a randomly generated name.
-Give it a custom name and click "NEXT".
+Give it a friendly name and click "NEXT".

     ![](https://i.imgur.com/soGxdGm.png)